-First of all, there’s no need to feel guilty about not contributing financially to your family.
+First, there’s no need to feel guilty about not contributing financially to your family.
 Caring for the kids and home is a full-time job.
 Being a stay home mom is more work than two full-time jobs, as you never get a day or even hours off!
 You are on call 24/7.

 Some research surveys have indicated the average stay-at-home parent should be over $160,000 a year.
 This number is due to everything included, such as cooking, cleaning, doing laundry, driving kids to school or kindergarten, and household management.

 Another thing that you need to agree on is how you’ll split chores.
 While you will take on a larger majority of the responsibilities, it doesn’t mean you are the only one to work in the home.
 Having your children be responsible for chores will lessen your load.
-Also, ask your spouse if there are household things they prefer to do such as mowing the lawn, taking the trash out, or laundry.
+Also, ask your spouse if there are household things they prefer to do, such as mowing the lawn, taking the trash out, or doing laundry.